Biodiversity Net Gain (BNG) units in Oxfordshire

 Habitat type availability:

-The site will generate 120 units of 34 hectares of high distinctiveness grassland, pond, hedgerow and woodland habitats, and medium distinctiveness grassland, woodland, scrub and hedgerow habitats.
+The site will generate 196 units across 34 hectares of high distinctiveness grassland, pond, hedgerow and woodland habitats, and medium distinctiveness grassland, woodland, scrub and hedgerow habitats.

 Registration status: Section 106 secured.